lgmoneda/lgmoneda.github.io/_posts/2019-02-17-ml-bias-doomed-or-safe.md

 > Finally, even ostensibly fair, neutral A.I. has the potential to worsen disparities if its implementation has disproportionate effects for certain groups.
 Consider a program that helps doctors decide whether a patient should go home or to a rehab facility after knee surgery.
 It’s a decision imbued with uncertainty but has real consequences: Evidence suggests discharge to an institution is associated with higher costs and higher risk of readmission.
 If an algorithm incorporates residence in a low-income neighborhood as a marker for poor social support, it may recommend minority patients go to nursing facilities instead of receive home-based physical therapy.
 Worse yet, a program designed to maximize efficiency or lower medical costs might discourage operating on those patients altogether.

+Here it's about actions taken using the model prediction having different effects for different groups.
+You can build more complex policies when using a model output and include variable costs and benefits depending on other characteristics available at action time.

 ## The optimistic

 After my comments it may be clear that I'm more on the optimistic side.
 However, on its Blog, Coursera tone looks they may have overlooked it a little.